DBO-DKFZ/expert_informed_derma_classification/README.md

 ### Testing

 Finally, you can evaluate the trained or optimized model.
-To test the performance of the trained model you need to define with the `--pred` attribute if a the evaluation is done for a `single` image of the holdout, external and validation set or for the `batch` of the six images per lesion.
-With `--saving` you define with `True` that all the statistics and plots are saved into a `results` directory, again automatically created dependent on the preprocessing and diagnosis setup.
-Actually, since we uploaded only the weights for our best model with the darker lesion preprocess, you need to change the variable `args.model`in line 28 to the directory of your new trained model.
-For example, a testing run can be started via the following command:

-Finally, you can evaluate the trained or optimized model.
 To assess the performance of the trained model, use the `--pred` attribute to specify whether the evaluation should be performed on a `single` image from the holdout, external, or validation set, or on a `batch` of six images per lesion.
-The `--saving` attribute should be set to `True` if you want all statistics and plots to be saved in a `results` directory, which is automatically created based on the selected preprocessing and diagnosis setup. \
+The `--saving` attribute should be set to `True` if you want all statistics and plots to be saved in a `results` directory, which is automatically created based on the selected preprocessing and diagnosis setup.

-Since only the weights for our best model using the darker lesion preprocessing are provided in this Git, you will need to update the `args.model` variable in line 28 to point to the directory of your newly trained model. \
+Since only the weights for our best model using the darker lesion preprocessing are provided in this Git, you will need to update the `args.model` variable in line 28 to point to the directory of your newly trained model.

 For example, a testing run can be started using the following command:
 ```
 python test.py --pred batch --saving True